Rachel Uchitel: Personal life

-Uchitel had been engaged to James Andrew O'Grady, a managing director of Sandler O’Neill who was killed in the September 11 attacks of the World Trade Center.
-A few days later she appeared on the front page of the New York Post holding a picture of O'Grady, which was republished worldwide. ("The image of Rachel Uchitel making an emotional plea as she searches for her fiancé in Manhattan was used in newspapers worldwide.")
+Uchitel, then 26, had been engaged to James Andrew O'Grady, age 32, a managing director of Sandler O'Neill, when O'Grady was killed in the September 11 attacks of the World Trade Center.
+A few days later she appeared on the front page of the New York Post holding a picture of O'Grady, which was republished worldwide.
 Uchitel and her fiancé's family subsequently debated the disposition of his estate.

 In 2004, Uchitel married Wall Street trader and childhood friend Steven Ehrenkranz.
 Their marriage lasted four months.

-In late 2009, The National Enquirer published a story that alleged that Uchitel had had an affair with Tiger Woods at the Australian Masters, an allegation Uchitel denied to the Associated Press.
+In late 2009, The National Enquirer published a story that alleged that Uchitel had had an affair with Tiger Woods at the Australian Masters.
+At the time, Uchitel denied the allegations to the Associated Press.
+However, she subsequently admitted in the 2021 HBO miniseries Tiger that she did have an affair with Woods.

-In 2010, actor David Boreanaz admitted to having an affair with Uchitel, who he claimed tried to blackmail him.
-At the time of the affair Boreanaz's wife was pregnant.
+In 2010, actor David Boreanaz admitted to having an affair with Uchitel.